The Portia Geach Memorial Award is Australia’s most prestigious art prize for portraiture by women artists.

 The Award was established by the will of the late Florence Kate Geach in memory of her sister, Portia Geach.
 The non-acquisitive prize is awarded by the Trustee for the entry which is of the highest artistic merit, ‘…for the best portrait painted from life of some man or woman distinguished in Art, Letters, or the Sciences by any female artist resident in Australia during the twelve months preceding the close date for entries.’

-The Award Trustee & Award Administrator would like to thank everyone who entered in 2017.
+The Award Trustee & Award Administrator would like to thank everyone who entered, and was exhibited in 2017.